-The internet is changing – for the better.
-Last week, the EU passed the Digital Services Act (DSA), landmark legislation to restore users’ rights and rein in the dangerous business practices of Big Tech.
+MEP Alexandra Geese and Eliska Pirkova of Access Now discuss the new EU Digital Services Act (DSA), landmark legislation to restore users’ rights and rein in the dangerous business practices of Big Tech.

-As the war in Ukraine and the results of the Hungarian elections make clear, there is an urgent need to strengthen and safeguard rule of law and democracy within the EU.
-German MEP Sergey Lagodinsky joins the Speechbag podcast.
+German MEP Sergey Lagodinsky on why the war in Ukraine and the results of the Hungarian elections make clear the urgent need to strengthen and safeguard rule of law and democracy within the EU.

 What can we learn from Germany’s rush to create two coronavirus tracing apps?
 Quite a lot – but maybe not what you’d guess.

 Matthew Caruana Galizia, the son of the murdered Maltese journalist Daphne Caruana Galizia, goes in depth on the toll abusive lawsuits called SLAPPs have on journalists like his mother.

 Jelle Klaas, Litigation Director at the Public Interest Litigation Project, discusses a current case he's litigating that could reshape police powers and stamp out the use of ethnic profiling.